ipfabric/docs/docs/platform_first_steps/01-deployment.md

 8. Power on the VM and [complete IPF CLI Config](02-ipf_cli_config.md).

+!!! warning "Unsupported and/or invalid disk type while importing VMDK"

+    The disk format of your VMDK file might not be supported for importing.
+For instructions on how to convert it to a compatible format, check the [VMware documentation](https://knowledge.broadcom.com/external/article/310567/a-virtual-machine-fails-to-power-on-with.html).

 ## Deploying VM on Hyper-V

 The `qcow2` disk image file can be converted to different formats.